lderienzo/tryprospect-todo-api/README.md

 docker-compose up -d
 ```

-This will start your PostgreSQL instance.
+This will start a local PostgreSQL instance.

+The application's config.yml is already configured with
+the default database credentials.

 # ❓ Help